-There’s no reason why you wouldn’t be able to use your compressor pedal for a bass guitar, because it’s essentially performing the same function, regardless of the instrument.
+You can use a guitar compressor for a bass guitar because a compressor’s function isn’t dependent nor does it rely on the instrument type.
+There’s no reason why you wouldn’t be able to use your compressor pedal for a bass guitar because it’s reducing the dynamics in the same way.

 What Is A Compressor?